 Rumor has it that Dr. Don Berwick will head CMS.
-I have criticized Dr. Berwick on occasion, on my earlier blog and here: Krouwer JS.
+I have criticized Dr. Berwick on occasion: Krouwer JS.
 There is nothing wrong with the concept of a root cause.
 Int J Qual Health Care 2004;16:263.

 It will be interesting to see if equivalent quality control has met its match.

 I have enjoyed reading New Yorker and other articles by Atul Gawande and just finished reading his book, “The Checklist Manifesto.”
 Here is a comment about the section in the book where he is conducting a trial about using a checklist for surgery.
 From page 142:

 “Lastly, the hospitals had to be willing to allow observers to measure their actual rates of complications, deaths, and systems failures in surgical care before and after adopting the checklist…..Most …. have no idea of their current rates”